MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-391-Qualifications-Drivers-Longer-Combination-Vehicle-LCV-Driver-Instructors/subpart-C-Background-Character/section-391.23.md

 (4) Keep a record of each request and the response for one year, including the date, the party to whom it was released, and a summary identifying what was provided.

-(5) *Exception.* Until May 1, 2006, carriers need only provide information for accidents that occurred after April 29, 2003.
+(5) Until May 1, 2006, carriers need only provide information for accidents that occurred after April 29, 2003.

 (h) The release of information under this section may take any form that reasonably ensures confidentiality, including letter, facsimile, or e-mail.
 The previous employer and its agents and insurers must take all precautions reasonably necessary to protect the driver safety performance history records from disclosure to any person not directly involved in forwarding the records, except the previous employer's insurer, except that the previous employer may not provide any alcohol or controlled substances information to the previous employer's insurer.

-(i)(1) The prospective employer must expressly notify drivers with Department of Transportation regulated employment during the preceding three years - via the application form or other written document prior to any hiring decision - that he or she has the following rights regarding the investigative information that will be provided to the prospective employer pursuant to paragraphs (d) and (e) of this section:
+(i)(1) The prospective employer must expressly notify drivers with Department of Transportation regulated employment during the preceding three years—via the application form or other written document prior to any hiring decision—that he or she has the following rights regarding the investigative information that will be provided to the prospective employer pursuant to paragraphs (d) and (e) of this section:

 (i) The right to review information provided by previous employers;